uchicago-library/ldr_metadatastorage/README.md

 - There MAY be a requirement for ONLY one instance of dc:description beneath metadata
 - If there is a requirement for ONLY one instance of dc:description than the value of that instance MUST be text
   - GUIDELINE: In order to ensure easy display on a variety of screen sizes for hardware it is advised to keep to a limit of at most 4 sentences.
-- There MUST be AT LEAST one instance of dc:identifer beneath metadata
+- There MUST be AT LEAST one instance of dc:identifier beneath metadata
 - dc:identifier MUST have an attribute xsi:type which MUST have a value of either a.) dcterms:URI or b.) dcterms:URL
 - dc:identifier MUST have a value that is resolvable over HTTP to an asset
 - There MAY be a requirement there MUST be ONLY one instance of extensions beneath input